tytydraco/yessleep/out/I_worked_on_death_row_and_this_was_the_case_that_ended_my_career.md

 "What is," Jo demanded.

 "My hand!
 My HAND," Leslie shouted.
-"It keeps signing, from my hand!
+"It keeps signing from the other side!

 H.